Game Design and Development careers

 Make visually stunning characters, props and other elements for interactive games.

 In this role, you’ll blend skills from a wide range of disciplines to create characters who look great and tell a story.
-Character Artists create and draw the visual aspects found in characters, environments, items and other props in digital media.
+Character Artists create and draw the visual aspects found in characters, environments, items and other props in digital media and bring them to life using speciality software.
 Videogame, animation and illustration industries rely on talented Character Artists to flesh out aesthetics and personalities.

 What does a Character Artist do?